Menzel Bourguiba

 Menzel Bourguiba (منزل بورقيبة), formerly known as Ferryville, is a town located in the extreme north of Tunisia, about 60 km from Tunis, in the Bizerte Governorate.

 Toponymy

 The town's name translates as "House of Bourguiba", as it was named after the first president of independent Tunisia, Habib Bourguiba, in 1956.
-During the French protectorate of Tunisia (1881–1956), Menzel Bourguiba was named Ferryville, referring to contemporary French minister Jules Ferry and was nicknamed "Petit Paris" (Translated "Little Paris") by its inhabitants of French origin.
-In addition, it housed the French Navy′s Sidi-Abdallah Arsenal, which was only handed over to the Tunisian authorities in 1962.
+During the French protectorate of Tunisia (1881–1956), Menzel Bourguiba was named Ferryville, referring to contemporary French minister Jules Ferry and was nicknamed Petit Paris ("Little Paris") by its inhabitants of French origin.
+In addition, it housed the French Navy′s Sidi-Abdallah Arsenal, which was only handed over to the Tunisian authorities in 1962 following the Bizerte crisis and the Battle of Evacuation, today commemorated on a tunisian national holiday.

 Geography

 The town of Menzel Bourguiba is located about 60 km north of Tunis and about 20 km south of Bizerte, capital of the governorate of the same name.
 It is located in the south-west of the Lac de Bizerte (lake of bizerte), on the narrow strip of land which passes between the lakes of Bizerte and Ichkeul.

 An expressway connects the city to the RN8 and the A4 motorway linking Bizerte to Tunis.
 From Bizerte, the city is accessible from the RN11 which places it halfway between Bizerte and Mateur.
 In addition, the city is connected to the SNCFT railway network.

 Its suburbs consist mainly of the outlying town of Tinja to the west and the Ennejah district a little further south.
 The Guengla beach, near which several colonial-style houses are still standing.
 The hills of Sidi Yahya and Sidi Abdallah are highly visible from the city.